nhost/nhost/docs/docs/platform/environment-variables.md

 ## Development Environment Variables

-When developing locally using the [CLI](/platform/cli), environment variables set in `.env.development` are available in your local environment.
+When developing locally using the [CLI](/platform/cli), Environment Variables set in `.env.development` are available in your local environment.
 There are two ways to manage them:

 1. Edit the `.env.development` file manually.
-2. Add development environment variables in the Nhost Console and use `nhost env pull` to sync them.
-This way, your team members will also have access to the same variables.
+2. Add development Environment Variables in the Nhost Dashboard and use `nhost env pull` to sync them.
+This way, your team members will also have access to the same Environment Variables.